forward6/tmeh/pages/entropy-rising.md

 Perhaps the most philosophical aspect of the discussion examines why humans would undertake interstellar journeys in the first place.
 Jacob and Lucas convincingly argue that resource acquisition makes little sense across such vast distances.
 Instead, the motivations would likely be exploration, religious freedom, scientific discovery, or simply the biological imperative that drives all life to expand into new niches.

-As they note, any biological system that goes through natural selection is driven to expand—from bacteria filling a petri dish to humans colonizing every corner of Earth.
+As they note, any biological system that goes through natural selection is driven to expand, from bacteria filling a petri dish to humans colonizing every corner of Earth.
 This compelling perspective frames interstellar colonization not as some far-fetched sci-fi concept but as the natural continuation of life's fundamental programming.

 Entropy Rising is a fantastic podcast where hosts Jacob and Lucas explore cutting-edge technologies and futuristic concepts, discussing how these advancements will impact society.
 Their optimistic approach to humanity's future provides a refreshing counterbalance to our own corporate-dystopian perspective on the cosmos.